Academic Support Program

 Who is eligible to participate in the Academic Support Program?
 Is participation mandatory?

-The Academic Support Program is mandatory for students newly placed on academic probation and optional for those on continuing probation.
+The Academic Support Program is required for students newly placed on academic concern and optional for those on continuing academic concern.
 Participation is reported to the Academic Standards Committee for their end-of-semester review.
 If you opt out, a note will be recorded, but you may contact your advisor to join later.

 The Academic Support Program runs throughout the semester, with the frequency of meetings tailored to your needs in collaboration with your academic advisor to ensure your success.
 Meetings may be held weekly, bi-weekly, or at a minimum, three required sessions: